6 Signs Your Callout Isn’t Actually About Accountability

 For instance, if you’re at a community event with a friend who thinks he’s being polite by treating women delicately with benevolent sexism, he might not even realize he’s being sexist.
 You may be able to call him in and let him know what he’s doing without publicly shaming him.

-It’s different when the managers of the venue holding the event are unapologetically upholding rape culture with the way they run their space – that has a more dangerous impact.
+It’s different when the managers of the venue holding the event are unapologetically upholding rape culture with the way they run their space—that has a more dangerous impact.
 Publicly organizing a boycott to put a stop to this harm could be a good call.

 It’s not always about proving yourself to be the best activist—it’s about the ultimate impact of your strategy.

-4. You’re Centering Yourself on Behalf of Another Group
+4. You’re centering yourself on behalf of another group

 Being a good intersectional activist includes looking out for marginalized groups that you’re not a part of.